isomerpages/cpf-assa/pages/About Us.md

 permalink: /About-Us-ASSA
 description: ""
 ---
+### WELCOME TO THE ASEAN SOCIAL SECURITY ASSOCIATION (ASSA) WEBSITE
+Social security has far-reaching implications in our lives.
+These implications are augmented by the socio-economic forces which are constantly reshaping our environment.
+Faced with a situation of increasing life expectancy and rising population growth, the need for social security planning has become more crucial than before.
+In light of these developments, the ASEAN Social Security Association (ASSA) was formed to provide a forum for member institutions to exchange views and experiences on social security issues.
+Its members comprise the Social Security Institutions of ASEAN countries namely, Brunei, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
+As a non-government organization, ASSA seeks to promote the development of social security in the region in consonance with the aspirations, laws and regulations of the member countries.
 # OUR OBJECTIVES
 ## The objectives of ASSA are:
 * To promote the development of social security in the region in consonance with the aspirations, laws and regulations of the member countries;